yati-sagade/zhang-suen-thinning/README.md

 ### Building

-The library exposing the function that performs Zhang-Suen thinning can be build in two ways.
+The library exposing the function that performs Zhang-Suen thinning can be built in two ways.
 For use in C++ programs, the static llibrary `libzhangsuen.a` can be produced by going into the toplevel directory for the project and typing